CGC refines and enhances risk management

 Embarking on a journey to achieve a refined state of risk management, Credit Guarantee Corporation Malaysia Berhad (CGC) turned to SAS® for risk enhancement.
 The result is a globally recognized IT solution with established risk management capabilities that handles the computations required for managing a variety of risk: credit, market and operational.

 Established in 1972, CGC partners with financial institutions to guarantee loans for small and medium enterprises (SMEs) in Malaysia that lack sufficient collateral and track records to obtain credit by traditional methods.

 Greater insights have been achieved, which helps expand and improve the analytical capabilities of the company.

 In addition to implementing an integrated system for risk management, CGC needed help with its existing processes for collating and reporting, since these processes depended on information external to its application systems.

 CGC was looking for a system that facilitates data management, analysis and tracking, as well as reporting operational losses, gains and recoveries.
 CGC also needed to create and maintain risk indicators and controls across the corporation.
 It chose SAS® Governance and Compliance Manager to handle all these jobs.

 At the same time, the Risk Management Department (RMD) decided to automate computations for credit, market and operational risks so that CGC could perform analysis from different perspectives.

 Better judgment, less risk

+With SAS, CGC consolidates data across all core application systems into a single version of the truth.
 The result is a level of decision support that minimizes risk and improves the judgment of senior managers as they govern and plan the company’s direction.